AJGreaves/portrait-artist/README.md

 - The video on this website was produced by [Luke Davis](https://about.me/lukedavies) and obtained from the artist - Anna Gilhespy.

 ### Code
+- Code for shadows and hover responsiveness of gallery images was originally taken from [Material Design Box Shadows| A Pen By Samuel Thornton](https://codepen.io/sdthornton/pen/wBZdXq) and then edited.
 -

 ### Acknowledgements